a-kardas/Java-moduleMvnSample/README.md

 # Java-moduleMvnSample

 This dummy app shows how to work with java 9 modules and maven tool.
+Enjoy and get fun!

 ## requirements
 * mvn 3.3.9